Fabric Backed Open Kitchen Cabinets – DIY on a Dime the Tutorial

 I’m back to show you the updates I made to my kitchen.
 Remember the plans I shared with you?
+These fabric backed cabinets made the kitchen new.

 Well, they have been implemented and I LOVE the results!
 Best of all, the materials I bought cost me under $25 and that included the white dish set.
 But, the cherry on top is that I can easily reverse the changes if we move (or get sick of the look.)